-If you have trouble sleeping, like feeling wide awake at night or groggy in the morning, these proven tips can help.
+But good sleep doesn’t just happen.
+It takes some simple habits that work with your body’s natural rhythms.
+If you lie awake at night or feel groggy in the morning, these proven tips can help.
 They’re simple, but you need to stick with them.

 Why Sleep Quality Matters

 Sleep isn’t just rest.
-It’s when your body repairs tissue, consolidates memories, regulates hormones, and strengthens your immune system.
+It’s when your body repairs tissue, locks in memories, balances hormones, and strengthens your immune system.

 Most adults need 7 to 9 hours of sleep each night.
-But how well you sleep is just as important as how long.
+But how well you sleep matters just as much as how long.
 Broken or restless sleep doesn’t give you the same benefits as deep, steady sleep.

-The good news is that you can improve your sleep quality by changing your daily habits and your bedroom setup.
+The good news?
+You can improve your sleep by changing your daily habits and bedroom setup.

 1. Create a Consistent Wind-Down Routine